TheJKL/PaulBot/README.md

 # PaulBot
-A bot for pictures of Paul the cat.
+A discord bot for pictures of Paul the cat.